WEATHER TIMELINE: 'Moderate' tornado chance, 'high' wind damage possible in North Carolina on Thursday

 After 6 p.m., the severe risk will shift to areas further east, including Rocky Mount, Wilson and Goldsboro.

-The latest update from @NWSSPC puts almost our entire viewing area under a Cat 4 (moderate) of 5 risk for severe storms on Thursday.
-Biggest threat=damaging winds.
-Almost 11 million people in this area. #ncwx pic.twitter.com/aFZplWTulm— 𝘿𝙤𝙣 𝙎𝙘𝙝𝙬𝙚𝙣𝙣𝙚𝙠𝙚𝙧 (@BigweatherABC11) March 17, 2021

-The damaging wind probability is at the highest risk level possible.
+Damaging wind remains the main threat with this set of storms.
 There is a nearly 45 percent chance that damaging straight-line wind will happen somewhere in central North Carolina.
-That means wind gust anywhere from 70-90 miles per hour.

 The tornado threat is less likely but still possible.
-The threat level is moderate, which translates to a 15 percent chance that an EF2-EF5 tornado could happen.
+The threat level is moderate, which translates to about a 10 percent chance that an EF2-EF5 tornado could happen.

 Localized flooding and hail are also possible with the system.